 Universal Emergency Response Procedures are standard directives implemented in case of emergency.
 The four standardized procedures are:

-• Evacuation
+- Evacuation

-• Reverse Evacuation
+- Reverse Evacuation

-• Lockdown
+- Lockdown

-• Shelter in Place
+- Shelter in Place

 Evacuation from a building is necessary during an internal emergency like a fire or gas leak.
 When an evacuation alarm is sounded, students and staff immediately exit the building and gather at pre-determined rally points.
 Regular drills throughout the school year ensure students and staff know where to go.

-Lockdown is used when a situation exists inside or outside the school that threatens the safety of staff and students.
+A Lockdown is used when a situation exists inside or outside the school that threatens the safety of staff and students.
 There are three (3) ways to secure the building:

-• Hold – used when there is an emergency in or around the building i.e., group/major fight, medical emergency, student abduction
+- Hold – used when there is an emergency in or around the building i.e., group/major fight, medical emergency, student abduction.

-• Secure – used when there is danger outside of the building or in the surrounding community, i.e. bomb threat, police searching for a criminal suspect in the area
+- Secure – used when there is danger outside of the building or in the surrounding community, i.e. bomb threat, police searching for a criminal suspect in the area.

-• Lockdown – used when there is a direct threat to the school, i.e. active shooter, armed intruder
+- Lockdown – used when there is a direct threat to the school, i.e. active shooter, armed intruder.

 The Shelter-in-Place protocol is necessary when an external threat — including extreme weather or an armed aggressor — threatens students and staff and the safest place for all is inside the building.
-When a Shelter-in-Place announcement is made, students and staff clear the hallways, reporting to the nearest classroom or shelter area, and remain there until a school official gives the all-clear call.
+When a Shelter-in-Place announcement is made, students and staff clear the hallways, report to the nearest classroom or shelter area, and remain there until a school official gives the all-clear call.

 Parents and Guardians should realize the safety of your children and our staff is a top priority.
 When an emergency occurs, we ask that parents do not go to their children’s schools.
 Important information will be provided to parents via the School District website and local TV and radio reports.
 Depending on the type of incident, school officials will also attempt to contact parents and guardians.